eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 In addition to concrete parameter types, the base package offers some special types that are derived from data integration.
 These special types include Password, Dataset, Multiline, Choice Type, and others.
 These types are provided to enhance the development of plugins and offer greater flexibility when creating custom parameters.

-#### Password ParameterType
+#### Choice ParameterType

-[`PasswordParameterType`](https://github.com/eccenca/cmem-plugin-base/blob/main/cmem_plugin_base/dataintegration/parameter/dataset.py) is a parameter type that can be used in plugins to handle password strings.
-When a `password` is entered by a user, this parameter type will encrypt and store the password so that it cannot be viewed by the user or stored in plain text.
-[Example](https://github.com/eccenca/cmem-plugin-kaggle/blob/main/cmem_plugin_kaggle/kaggle_import.py#L293)
+[`ChoiceParameterType`](https://github.com/eccenca/cmem-plugin-base/blob/main/cmem_plugin_base/dataintegration/parameter/choice.py) that represents a parameter type with a pre-defined set of choices.
+It allows users to select from the available choices using autocompletion, and provides labels for each of the choices.
+[Example](https://github.com/eccenca/cmem-plugin-number-conversion/blob/87c5c17796386301117637e8bc9f4f9542fcb344/cmem_plugin_number_conversion/transform/__init__.py#LL32C5-L32C5)

 #### Dataset ParameterType

 [`DatasetParameterType`](https://github.com/eccenca/cmem-plugin-base/blob/main/cmem_plugin_base/dataintegration/parameter/dataset.py) can be used as a parameter type for plugins that require dataset input.
 It provides autocompletion suggestions based on the user's query terms and allows filtering datasets by dataset type (csv, json, etc.) in the current project.
 It also returns the label of the selected dataset as its value.
 [Example](https://github.com/eccenca/cmem-plugin-kaggle/blob/main/cmem_plugin_kaggle/kaggle_import.py#L278)

+#### Graph ParameterType

+[`GraphParameterType`](https://github.com/eccenca/cmem-plugin-base/blob/main/cmem_plugin_base/dataintegration/parameter/graph.py) that represents a parameter type for selecting a knowledge graph.
+It provides autocompletion suggestions for available graphs, based on various filtering criteria, such as whether to show DI project graphs or system resource graphs, and which classes the graphs should belong to.

+#### Multiline ParameterType

+[`MultilineStringParameterType`](https://github.com/eccenca/cmem-plugin-base/blob/main/cmem_plugin_base/dataintegration/parameter/multiline.py) is used to represent a multiline string parameter type in a DataIntegration, which allows multiline text entry from users.
+[Example](https://github.com/eccenca/cmem-plugin-graphql/blob/263c3b712990d80d6ef180baad2e0cfdef836e93/cmem_plugin_graphql/workflow/graphql.py#L51)

+#### Password ParameterType

+[`PasswordParameterType`](https://github.com/eccenca/cmem-plugin-base/blob/main/cmem_plugin_base/dataintegration/parameter/dataset.py) is a parameter type that can be used in plugins to handle password strings.
+When a `password` is entered by a user, this parameter type will encrypt and store the password so that it cannot be viewed by the user or stored in plain text.
+[Example](https://github.com/eccenca/cmem-plugin-kaggle/blob/main/cmem_plugin_kaggle/kaggle_import.py#L293)

 These are some examples of special type parameters, and you can find more for your plugin development [here](https://github.com/eccenca/cmem-plugin-base/tree/main/cmem_plugin_base/dataintegration/parameter).